Dennis Cometti: Other work

-Cometti was featured on SBS in an episode in the first Australian series of Who Do You Think You Are?, where he traced his father's Italian heritage back to Italy and his mother's English heritage back to three convicts and a freeman.
-The show also revealed his great-great-grandmother (although never charged) may have been involved in the deaths of two of her husbands.
+Cometti was featured on Special Broadcasting Service (SBS) television in an episode of the first Australian series of Who Do You Think You Are?, where he traced his father's Italian heritage back to Italy and his mother's English heritage back to three convicts and a freeman.
+The show also revealed that his great-great-grandmother (although never charged) may have been involved in the deaths of two of her husbands.

-In 2012, he appeared in a television commercial series for Carlton Draught's Draught Pick iPhone app.
+In 2012, he appeared in a television commercial series for Carlton Draught's draught pick iPhone app.

 Video games

-Cometti was the voice-over commentator for the AFL video game series between 2004 and 2017.
+Cometti was the voice-over commentator for the AFL video game series from 2004 to 2017.

+Personal life and death

+Cometti was of Italian, English and French descent.
+He was married to Velia and they had two children, a daughter and a son.

+Cometti died in Perth, Western Australia, on the night of 3 March 2026, after a long illness, 23 days short of his 77th birthday.

+News of his death broke the following morning in Perth, which was quickly followed by tributes flowing from right across the country, including from Australia's Prime Minister, Anthony Albanese, in the House of Representatives, recognising Cometti's life and legacy.

+His friend and former colleague Basil Zempilas later confirmed that Cometti had Alzheimer's disease and a "severe" form of dementia.